bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To.md

     print('Hello world!')

-> *Brian Kernighan actually wrote the first “Hello, World!” program as part of the documentation for the BCPL programming language developed by Martin Richards.*
+> *Brian Kernighan actually wrote the first "Hello, World!” program as part of the documentation for the BCPL programming language developed by Martin Richards.*

 Now, press the run button, which obviously runs the code.
 If you are not using replit, this will not work.
 You should research how to run a file with your text editor.